vtex-apps/pickup-availability/docs/README.md

 [<i class="fa-brands fa-github"></i> Source code](https://github.com/vtex-apps/pickup-availability)

 The Pickup Availability app allows you to add a component to your store's product pages that displays in-store pickup availability for a selected SKU.
-This helps customers quickly see if they can collect an item from a physical store.
+This allows customers to check whether the item can be collected at a physical store.

 >ℹ️ This component uses the [`ProductContext`](https://developers.vtex.com/docs/apps/vtex.product-context) app and should be implemented inside the `store.product` block.